ATLauncher/ATLauncher/README.md

 ./gradlew build
 ```

-This will build the application and output the resulting files for Windows, Linux and OSX in the `dist` directory.
+This will build the application and output the resulting files for Windows, Linux, and OSX in the `dist` directory.

 ## Running in test